xregistry/spec/schema/spec.md

 #### Schema

-A schema in the sense of this specification defines the structure of the body/payload of a serialized message, but also of a structured data element stored on disk or elsewhere.
+A schema, in the sense of this specification, defines the structure of the body/payload of a serialized message, but also of a structured data element stored on disk or elsewhere.
 In self-describing serialization formats like JSON, XML, BSON, or MessagePack, schemas primarily help with validating whether a message body conforms with a set of rules defined in the schema and with generating code that can produce or consume the defined structure.
 For schema-dependent serialization formats like Protobuf or Apache Avro, a schema is needed to decode the structured data from its serialized, binary form.

-We use the term **schema** in this specification as a logical grouping of **schema versions**.
-A **schema version** is a concrete document.
-The **schema** is a semantic umbrella formed around one or more concrete schema version documents.
-The semantic condition for **schema versions** to coexist in the same **schema** is that any new schema version is backwards compatible with all previous versions of the same **schema**.
-Any breaking change forms a new **schema**.
+We use the term **schema** (or schema Resource) in this specification as a logical grouping of **schema Versions**.
+A **schema Version** is a concrete document.
+The **schema** Resoruce is a semantic umbrella formed around one or more concrete schema Version documents.
+The semantic condition for **schema Versions** to coexist in the same **schema** is that any new schema Version MUST be backwards compatible with all previous versions of the same **schema**.
+Any breaking change MUST result in a new **schema** Resource.

-In "semantic versioning" terms, you can think of a **schema** as a "major version" and the **schema versions** as "minor versions".
+In "semantic Versioning" terms, you can think of a **schema** as a "major version" and the **schema Versions** as "minor versions".

 #### Schema Group